cyral-quickstart/quickstart-sidecar-helm/docs/certificates.md

 it here](#provide-custom-certificate-to-the-sidecar).**

 :::warning
-By default, the sidecar contains permissions to `get` and `watch` `Secret` resources in the namespace it's created in.
+By default, the sidecar contains permissions to `get` and `watch` `v1/Secret` resources in the namespace it's created in.
 If you are using a custom `ServiceAccount`, make sure it has these permissions attached to it.
 :::